 Being overweight increases your likelihood of having low testosterone (low-T).
 Exercise is one of the best prevention tools used to combat many lifestyle-related diseases; it can also increase your testosterone.
 A large study determined that regular exercise caused people to have higher testosterone levels than those who didn’t and testosterone production is increased by weight lifting.

 Although several types of exercise are beneficial, high-intensity interval training (HIIT) is very advantageous.
-A training program combined with creatine and caffeine supplements is the most effective.
+A training program combined with creatine and natural testosterone booster is the most effective.

 3. Testosterone Replacement Therapy (TRT)